 The Premium Tax Credit Change Estimator can help you estimate how your premium tax credit will change if your income or family size changes during the year.
 This estimator tool does not report changes in circumstances to your Marketplace.
 To report changes and to adjust the amount of your advance payments of the premium tax credit you must contact your Health Insurance Marketplace.
 Be sure to report all changes directly to that Marketplace because they can affect both your coverage and your final credit when you file your federal tax return.

 The Individual Shared Responsibility Payment Estimator can help you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
 This tool can only provide an estimate of your individual shared responsibility payment.
-To determine the payment when you file your tax return, use the Shared Responsibility Payment Worksheet in the instructions for Form 8965.
+To determine the payment when you file your tax return, use the Shared Responsibility Payment Worksheet (PDF) in the instructions for Form 8965.

 The Employer Shared Responsibility Provision Estimator can help employers understand how the provision works and how it may apply.
 If you are an employer, you can use the estimator to determine: